beinganonymous/Read-the-Docs-demo/abc1.md

         File[] files = chooser.getSelectedFiles();

-- **Implement POST multipart request operation to understand that more than one file :**
+- **Implement POST multipart request operation to receive more than one file :**

    Add File inputs in browsers to support multiple file selection and implement POST operation to understand that more than one file might come in a request and to handle it accordingly.

    Multipart utility class uses ``java.net.HttpURLConnection`` class and follows the [*RFC 1867*](http://www.ietf.org/rfc/rfc1867.txt) *(Form-based File Upload in HTML)* to make an HTTP POST request with ``multipart/form-    data`` content type in order to upload files to a given URL.
 It has one constructor and three methods: